 \subsection{Wind Field Model}

 We consider a horizontally-invariant, stationary wind field

-where $\mathbf{w}_0 = [w_{0,x},w_{0,y},0]^T$, $z$ is the altitude, and $h$ and $s$ are parameters determining the vertical location and thickness of the shear layer, respectively.
-The sigmoid distribution $\sigma(z)$ has been adopted in previous work~\cite{bousquet_optimal_2017} to model a general shear layer.
+where $\mathbf{w}_0 = [w_{0,x},w_{0,y},0]^T$, $z$ is the altitude, and $h$ and $s$ are parameters determining the vertical location and thickness of the shear layer.
+The sigmoid distribution $\sigma(z)$ was adopted in previous work~\cite{bousquet_optimal_2017} to model a general shear layer.